Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 What is continuous use vs cyclic use?

 Cyclic use means taking active hormone medicine for a set amount of time, followed by a week of no hormone treatment.
-Most girls will have their period during the week of no hormone treatment.
+The week of no hormone treatment may mean taking placebo pills (pills without hormones), or not taking anything at all.
+Most adolescents will have their period during the week of no hormone treatment.

 *Continuous use means using a hormone treatment such as oral contraceptive pill (OCPs), the patch or vaginal ring continuously without any breaks.
+Using the OCP and the ring continuously is commonly prescribed.
 Some health care providers may prescribe a break (pill free week) every 3 months (84 days).

 - Oral Contraceptive Pills (birth control pills) – One active hormone pill is taken at the same time every day.